Marriage and Money

 Parties can avoid these types of negotiations in a divorce by listing student loans or potential student loans as separate debts in a prenuptial agreement.
 By agreeing prior to the marriage that the loans are separate debts and that the individual parties listed in the loan contracts are responsible for the payment of the same, parties can protect themselves from responsibility for their spouse’s debt in the event of a divorce.

-If you have questions about prenuptial agreements or divorces and student debts, be sure to consult with an experienced family law attorney to learn about your options and how a court in your area might look at your case-specific facts.
+If you have questions about divorces and student debts, be sure to consult with our experienced family law attorneys in Virginia Beach today!